totorototo/ultra-buddy/README.md

 Trail-Buddy is a free web service dedicated for trail runner.

-worflow is quite simple: easy as 1,2,3!
+Worflow is quite simple: easy as 1,2,3!

 1. Load trace file (gpx, kml, ...),
 2. Load roadbook file (csv),
 3. enjoy the race!

-then you will be able to:
+Then you will be able to:

    - spot you on track (map),
    - spot you on elevation profile,